 Git is the interface to Cubonacci.
 To work with your code repository, we need a healthy degree of standardization in your repository.
 This enables friendly user interfaces and end-to-end workflow automation, while gently enforcing best practices.
 Having a git commit at the start of the workflow, makes it possible to track every experiment, model, deployment and even every call of a deployed API back to the version of the code it is based on.
 Not having to manage that is a huge relief for users.

-If you are interested to try how this setup works for you, you can sign-up for the beta of the free tier of cloud-hosted Cubonacci.
-The Getting Started guide, which links to the beta, can be found here: docs.cubonacci.com/getting-started.
+If you are interested to try how this setup works for you, you can sign-up for the free tier of cloud-hosted Cubonacci.
+The Getting Started guide can be found here: docs.cubonacci.com/getting-started.